-For appeals of determinations on Minor Violations, the Director of Student Conduct or designee will immediately forward appeals meeting the requirements set forth in this Chapter 11, Section I, along with the record of the hearing on appeal, to the Vice Chancellor for Student Affairs.
+For appeals of determinations with sanctions less than Suspension, the Director of Student Conduct or designee will immediately forward appeals meeting the requirements set forth in this Chapter 11, Section I, along with the record of the hearing on appeal, to the Vice Chancellor for Student Affairs.
 Appeals not meeting the requirements set forth in this Chapter 11, Section I, will not be considered.